tyrelh/tyrelh.github.io/static/media/DenoAndGithubActions.c78b7fdd.md

 You can run this and then look within your Github Actions for the console output from this example *welcome.ts* file.

 So now to run my tests, all I needed to do was change that `deno run` command to `deno test`.
-My final .yml workflow looks something like this
+My final .yml workflow looks something like this:

 ```yaml
 name: CI